Lithium-ion battery: Recalls

-Transport restrictions

 IATA estimates that over a billion lithium metal and lithium-ion cells are flown each year.
 Some kinds of lithium batteries may be prohibited aboard aircraft because of the fire hazard.
 Some postal administrations restrict air shipping (including EMS) of lithium and lithium-ion batteries, either separately or installed in equipment.

+Non-flammable electrolyte

+In 2023, most commercial Li-ion batteries employed alkylcarbonate solvent(s) to assure the formation solid electrolyte interface on the negative electrode.
+Since such solvents are readily flammable, there has been active research to replace them with non-flammable solvents or to add fire suppressants.
+Another source of hazard is hexafluorophosphate anion, which is needed to passivate the negative current collector made of aluminium.
+Hexafluorophosphate reacts with water and releases volatile and toxic hydrogen fluoride.
+Efforts to replace hexafluorophosphate have been less successful.

+Supply chain

+Li-ion battery production is heavily concentrated, with 60% coming from China in 2024.

+In the 1990s, the United States was the World's largest miner of lithium minerals, contributing to 1/3 of the total production.
+By 2010 Chile replaced the USA the leading miner, thanks to the development of lithium brines in Salar de Atacama.
+By 2024, Australia and China joined Chile as the top 3 miners.

 Environmental impact

 Extraction of lithium, nickel, and cobalt, manufacture of solvents, and mining byproducts present significant environmental and health hazards.

 Lithium extraction can be fatal to aquatic life due to water pollution.
 It is known to cause surface water contamination, drinking water contamination, respiratory problems, ecosystem degradation and landscape damage.
 It also leads to unsustainable water consumption in arid regions (1.9 million liters per ton of lithium).
 Massive byproduct generation of lithium extraction also presents unsolved problems, such as large amounts of magnesium and lime waste.

 Lithium mining takes place in North and South America, Asia, South Africa, Australia, and China.